Climdyn/qgs/README.md

 About
 -----

-(c) 2020 Jonathan Demaeyer and Lesley De Cruz
+(c) 2020 qgs Developers and Contributors

 Part of the code originates from the Python [MAOOAM](https://github.com/Climdyn/MAOOAM) implementation by Maxime Tondeur and Jonathan Demaeyer.